MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 For more information, see [Action type invoke](~/task-modules-and-cards/cards/cards-actions.md#action-type-invoke).

-The following is an example of the `invoke` request:
+The following code is an example of the `invoke` request:

 # [JSON](#tab/json)